- UNRAVELED THREADS |2017 -

 BRIGITTE GERDA MARLIES THIEDE & DR. GEORGE BOB KWABENA OPOKU (OR MALISA & BOB) |2017

-Screenprint on cotton, thread, original Asante Kente application
+Screenprint on cotton, thread, original Asante Kente application, hand stitched

 Variation 2/2